Thomas Braddell: Public service in Penang

-On 1 January 1849 Mr. Braddell joined the service of the East India Company as Deputy Superintendent of Police at Penang.
-After holding various offices in Penang, the Province, and Malacca, he was promoted to the highest position which any uncovenanted servant of the Company had ever held, that of Assistant Resident Councillor, Penang, a post which had previously been held by a covenanted civilian or high military officer.
+On 1 January 1849 Braddell joined the service of the East India Company as deputy superintendent of police at Penang.
+After holding various offices in Penang, the Province, and Malacca, he was promoted to the highest position which any uncovenanted servant of the company had ever held, that of assistant resident councillor, Penang, a post which had previously been held by a covenanted civilian or high military officer.
 He earned this promotion for an act which made him famous at the time, and gained him the quickest promotion in Government service then known.
 In 1854 the most serious clan riots ever known broke out in Singapore, and the feud spread to Malacca, where the Chinese broke out, took possession of the country parts, and built a stockade in one of the main roads, where they defied the police.
-Mr. Braddell, who was at that time stationed in Malacca, without the slightest assistance and without calling on the military, went out with all the police he could get together, attacked the Chinese, killed and wounded several of them, took the stockade, and summarily ended the riots, for which act he was publicly thanked by the Governor.
+Braddell, who was at that time stationed in Malacca, without the slightest assistance and without calling on the military, went out with all the police he could get together, attacked the Chinese, killed and wounded several of them, took the stockade, and summarily ended the riots, for which act he was publicly thanked by the Governor.